Review your Open Payments data before it is available to the public

 - Register in the CMS Portal - HAPPENING NOW: Register in CMS’ Enterprise Portal (the gateway to EIDM).
 Use the Phase 1 Step-by-Step CMS Enterprise Portal Registration for Physicians and Teaching Hospitals presentation for guidance on how to complete this first portion of the registration.

 - Register in the Open Payments System – HAPPENING NOW: Register in the Open Payments system to complete the registration process and have the opportunity to review and dispute data submitted by applicable manufacturers and applicable group purchasing organizations (GPOs) prior to public posting.
-Use the Quick Reference Guide on how a physician can register in the Open Payments system.
+Use the Phase 2 Physicians and Teaching Hospitals Registration presentation for guidance on how to complete registration in the Open Payments system.

 Note: Any data that is disputed, if not corrected by industry, will still be made public but will be marked as disputed.
 Learn more about the review and dispute process.